bugcrowd/drpepper/README.md

 Task 2
 ------

-Dr Pepper has a hobby collecting stamps and has asked you to write a Bash script to process all known stamps from https://gist and upload the result to s3.
-He would like the stamps grouped by country and sorted by release date.
-He would also like to know how many stamps have been release for each county.
+Dr Pepper has a hobby collecting cars and has asked you to write a Bash script to process all cars models from http://www.carqueryapi.com/api/0.3/?callback=?&cmd=getMakes and upload the result to s3.
+He would like the cars grouped by country and sorted in descending order by name.
+He would also like to know how many cars have been release for each county.
 Dr Pepper's grandson's gf's uncle mentioned something about `jq`.

 Upload the result to s3://bucket/{first_name}-{last_name}.json with the credentials you have been granted.